zerkman/language-m68k/README.md

 # m68k assembly highlighting for Atom

-Syntax highlighting for the Motorola 68000 assembly language in Atom.
+Syntax highlighting for the Motorola 680x0 assembly language in Atom.

+## Authors

+* François Galea
+  * original package
+  * initial 68000 opcodes and a subset of Motorola directives
+* Kåre Andersen
+  * support for most 020/030/040/060 instructions
+  * support for most devpac and vasm directives
+  * syntax highlighting enhancements

 ## Install